Skip to content

 Step 3: Choose where to glue your ephemera and do some stamping there.
 I used two of my stamps, the wire stamp, and some flowers.

-Then, I took three of my pressed leaves, sprayed them with white acrylic varnish (I did this a few days earlier).
+Then, I took three of my pressed leaves, and sprayed them with white acrylic varnish (I did this a few days earlier).
 And I glued them down with some washi tape.

 Next, I painted the girl’s hair gold to make her pop and glued it down.